rfrank1813/reading-demo/Readme.md

+# Instructions

-# Run npm i
+Run npm i

-# node .
+node .

-# Server will start on port 8080
+Server will start on port 8080

 # Load the student side on a laptop by going to localhost:8080/student
 # Because the browser won't allow remote triggered sounds, you need to click the button